apache/wicket/wicket/README.txt

 License
 -------

-Wicket is distrubited under the terms of the Apache Software Foundation license, version 2.0.
+Wicket is distributed under the terms of the Apache Software Foundation license, version 2.0.
 The text is included in the file LICENSE.txt in the root of the project.